Chorley-based Abrams Ashton has seen the take up of its payroll services rise by a fifth during the first two months of the year.

 Abrams Ashton, said: “There’s so much research out there that shows the difficulties businesses face when trying to meet complicated payroll regulations, with auto-enrolment the latest headache for smaller firms.

-“2016 really is the year of auto-enrolment, with thousands of small and micro-employers facing their staging date this year.
-Setting up and running a pension scheme in-house can be daunting, with more and more businesses recognising the benefits that an accountant can provide in helping to eliminate the hassle and prevent any potential compliance issues with The Pensions Regulator.
+“2016 really was the year of auto-enrolment, with thousands of small and micro-employers faced their staging date in this year.
+Setting up and running a pension scheme in-house can be daunting, with more and more businesses recognising the benefits that an accountant can provide in helping to eliminate the hassle and prevent any potential compliance issues with The Pensions Regulator.”

 “The new mandatory living wage is also a concern for small businesses in low pay sectors such as retail and care, who will struggle with increased costs, forecasting and budgeting – something that will make payroll and business planning even more challenging.”